YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 When we’re dog-tired, we’re extremely tired or worn out.

-We’re so busy doing everything we think we should be doing, but we don’t make time to do the best things for ourselves.
+We’re so busy doing everything we think we should, but we don’t make time for the best things for ourselves.

 It makes no wonder we’re all dog-tired, running on fumes and too tired to fall asleep at night.